DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: METHODOLOGY

 \subsection{UNet Architecture}

-We base our network architecture on the U-Net style \citep{2015arXiv150504597R}, which is particularly well-suited for reconstructing complex fields due to its hierarchical convolutional layers and skip connections.
-These design features allow the model to capture multi-scale spatial information effectively, which is critical for learning the mapping between the redshift-space galaxy density field and the target fields.
+We base our network architecture on the UNet style \citep{2015arXiv150504597R}, which is particularly well suited to reconstructing complex fields, due to its hierarchical convolutional layers and skip connections.
+These design features allow the model to capture multiscale spatial information effectively, which is critical for learning the mapping between the redshift-space galaxy density field and the target fields.

 To implement this architecture, we adapt the generator design from the Pix2Pix framework \citep{2016arXiv161107004I}, tailoring it to our specific requirements.
 As illustrated in Figure~\ref{fig:network}, the network processes input and output cubes, each comprising $512^3$ grids.
 The input cube represents the redshift-space galaxy density field $\delta_\mathrm{g}$, while the output cube corresponds to either the real-space dark matter density field $\delta_\mathrm{m}$ or the velocity field $\boldsymbol{v}_\mathrm{m}$.
 The mapping is achieved through a symmetric encoder-decoder structure, where all convolutional layers utilize $4 \times 4 \times 4$ filters with a stride of $2$.
-The architecture includes the following key components: \begin{itemize} \item \textbf{Encoder Path}: The encoder extracts features from the input field, $\delta_\mathrm{g}$, while progressively reducing spatial resolution.
+The architecture includes the following key components: \begin{itemize} \item \textbf{Encoder Path}: The encoder extracts features from the input field, $\delta_\mathrm{g}$, while progressively reducing the spatial resolution.
 Each block consists of a sequence: convolution, batch normalization, and LeakyReLU activation.
 Batch normalization is omitted in the first and last layers of the encoder, where the last layer uses ReLU activation instead of LeakyReLU.

-\item \textbf{Decoder Path}: The decoder reconstructs the target field incrementally by increasing spatial resolution.
+\item \textbf{Decoder Path}: The decoder reconstructs the target field incrementally, by increasing spatial resolution.
 Each block consists of a sequence: transposed convolution, batch normalization, dropout (with a rate of 50\%), and ReLU activation.
 Batch normalization is not applied in the first layer of the decoder, and the output layer employs a linear activation function.

-\item \textbf{Skip Connections}: Skip connections link encoder layers to their corresponding decoder layers, enabling the preservation of spatial details during downsampling and upsampling.
+\item \textbf{Skip Connections}: Skip connections link the encoder layers to their corresponding decoder layers, enabling the preservation of spatial details during downsampling and upsampling.